Chase vs. Bank of America: Which Bank Is Better for You?

 Both bank’s checking accounts come with monthly maintenance fees that can be waived”.
 Both offer overdraft protection without transfer fees.
 Only Bank of America offers interest, but you’ll have to maintain a pretty high account balance to earn it.

-Chase
+Chase Checking Accounts

-Chase offers five checking accounts: Chase Total Checking, Chase Secure Banking, Chase Premier Plus Checking, Chase Sapphire Banking and Chase Private Client Checking
+Chase offers five checking accounts: Chase Total Checking, Chase Secure Banking, Chase Premier Plus Checking, Chase Sapphire Banking, and Chase Private Client Checking.

-- No minimum deposit to open
+- No minimum deposit is required to open an account.

-Bank of America
+Bank of America Checking Accounts

-Bank of America offers three checking accounts: Advantage SafeBalance Banking®, Advantage Plus Banking® and Advantage Relationship Banking®
+Bank of America offers three checking accounts: Advantage SafeBalance Banking®, Advantage Plus Banking®, and Advantage Relationship Banking®.

 Chase vs. Bank of America: Savings Accounts

-Chase
+Chase Savings Accounts

-Bank of America: Advantage Savings
+Bank of America Advantage Savings

-- $100 minimum opening deposit
+- A $100 minimum opening deposit is required to get started.

 Chase vs. Bank of America: CDs

-Chase
+Chase CDs

 - Minimum deposit: $1,000